Piotr1215/katacoda-scenarios/pepr/step3/step3.md

 ## Next Steps

-Next we will review pepr capabilities and apply example yaml
+Next we will review pepr capabilities and apply sample yaml